Summary

 Your Microsoft Agreement does not include specific product-related use terms.
 It only has a reference to the Product Terms website located here: https://www.microsoft.com/licensing/terms/

-Recently, Microsoft joined Online Services Terms with the Product Terms, so there is no separate Microsoft Online Services Terms document or website.
+Microsoft joined Online Services Terms with the Product Terms a few years ago, so there is no separate Microsoft Online Services Terms document or website.

-To see or download the terms that apply to your Enterprise Agreement, do the following:
+To view or download the terms that apply to your Enterprise Agreement, do the following:

 Ensure you understand which terms apply to new product versions,